Akshat4112/SpeakerDiff/README.md

 ## Model

-Linear and UNet Model are written in model.py file, which can be modified as per the requirement
+Linear and UNet Models are written in a model.py file, which can be modified as per the requirement

 UNet model Architecture
 ![UNet Architecture](https://github.tik.uni-stuttgart.de/FlorianLux/SpeakerEmbeddingGenerationDenoisingDiffusion/blob/master/figures/Unet.drawio.png)